yohannes911/select2/doc/select2.md

 _Case 2 - Thread `1` was the token owner_

 Thread `0` is the token owner and detected thread `1` who is also token owner.
 This could happen in only one case: in section 4.2 thread `1` has already gave up the token ownership but has not marked itself passive.

-Why?
-(Since both threads is token owner, someone must have changed and gave up ownership.
+(Why?
+Since both threads is token owner, someone must have changed and gave up ownership.
 However during the period of Section 1 - Section 3.2, thread `0` does not change token ownership.
 Hence the token ownership must have been changed by thread `1`).

-So thread `1` gave up its ownership in section 4.2 and will clearly terminate in finite steps.
-Then the situation will continue as in Case 1.
+So thread `1` gave up its ownership in section 4.2, hence it will clearly terminate in finite steps.

-So in each case the other thread, thread 1` terminates in finite steps after it was detected active by thread `0`.
+So in each case the other thread, thread `1` terminates in finite steps after it was detected active by thread `0`.
 Then there are two possible scenarios:

 1. The next loop cycle comes before thread `1` becomes active again.
 Since the loop checks if the other thread is passive, it will exit in the next cycle (because `active[1]` becomes false).
 2. It is also possible that thread `1` becomes active again between two loop cycles.
 In this case there are two possible scenarios: